 Thank you, in advance, for your cooperation in observing these changes.

 How long is the Support Group meeting?

-The group usually lasts for an hour to an hour and a half and is then followed by tea and coffee.
+The group usually lasts for an hour to an hour and a half.

 Is there an age restriction?

 Yes, PeerTalk Support Groups are for people aged 18 and above.

 Do I need to register for a Support Group?

 No, you do not have to register in advance or make an appointment to attend a support group.
 Just turn up on the night.
 You will be most welcome.

 On average there will usually be between five and ten people at each group, with a mixture of men and women.

 Do I have to say anything when I get there?